Okanagan (Kelowna, BC)

 LOCAL & GLOBAL COLLABORATIONS

-Fuelled by the Province of British Columbia’s Energy Plan for reducing greenhouse emissions and meeting renewable-energy requirements by 2020, factories and cities are seeking waste-to-energy solutions.
-And increasingly stringent disposal regulations are catalyzing the re-thinking of waste-management strategies.
+Fuelled by the province’s CleanBC energy plan for reducing greenhouse emissions and meeting renewable-energy requirements by 2020, industries and municipalities are seeking waste-to-energy solutions.
+These increasingly stringent disposal regulations are spearheading the re-thinking of waste-management strategies.

-“Therefore,” Eskicioglu says, “in last seven years, we have been able to develop strong partnerships with many local municipalities and utilities (e.g. City of Kelowna, the Regional District of Okanagan-Similkameen, Metro Vancouver) to explore their waste-to-energy options, waste minimization and odor reduction.
-For example, our research group has recently completed a bench-scale anaerobic digester testing for conversion of City of Kelowna’s municipal biosolids to biogas/fertilizer, and pilot-scale testing is currently being discussed.”
+“In just over a decade,” Eskicioglu says, “we’ve been able to develop strong partnerships with many local municipalities and utilities to explore their waste-to-energy options, waste minimization and odour reduction.
+For example, our research group conducted extensive bench-scale anaerobic digester testing programs for conversion of City of Kelowna and Regional District of Central Okanagan’s municipal biosolids to biogas and fertilizer.
+Some of our conceptual solutions are now being further considered by consulting design teams for pending facility upgrades.”

-Similar challenges and therefore motivation exists globally as well.
-For this reason, UBC’s Bioreactor Technology Group has been attracting many visiting scholars from other institutions in the world, including Istanbul Technical University (Turkey), IIT in India, and ENSIL in France.
+Similar challenges – and therefore motivation – exists globally as well.
+For this reason, UBC’s Bioreactor Technology Group has been attracting many visiting scholars from other institutions around the world, including Istanbul Technical University in Turkey, IIT in India and ENSIL in France.